DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- Ask whether embalming is included in your quote, and have it removed if you do not want it.
+- Ask whether embalming is included in your quote as standard, and have it removed if you do not want it.

-- Decline it for a direct cremation, where it serves no purpose.
+- Decline it for a direct cremation, where there is no viewing and it serves no purpose.

-- Ask whether simple refrigeration will do instead, which it usually will.
+- Ask whether simple refrigeration will do instead, which for most families it will.

-- Only agree to it if you are planning a viewing and feel it matters to you.
+- Only agree to it if you are planning a viewing and feel it genuinely matters to you or the family.

-- Check the price on the Standardised Price List rather than accepting it as automatic.
+- Check the fee on the Standardised Price List as its own line item rather than accepting it as a bundled extra.

-- Question any quote that lists embalming as standard, since it is not.
+- Question any quote that lists embalming as standard practice, since it is not a legal or universal requirement.

 Common questions